 At every Board meeting, the Board sets aside time for discussion without the presence of Management (except the executive Director).
 Where necessary, the non-executive Directors also meet without any executives present, and the chairman of such meetings provides feedback to the Board and/or the Chairman as appropriate.
-For the financial year ended 31 March 2021, the non-executive Directors met three times.
-This included a session facilitated by the Lead Independent Director to discuss the performance of the Chairman.
+For the financial year ended 31 March 2022, the non-executive Directors met three times, which included the Lead Independent Director meeting with the other independent directors.
 If there are situations of conflict of interest, the Director in question will recuse himself/ herself from the discussion and abstain from participating in any Board decision.
 No materials involving the issues of conflict are provided to such Director.